radosavlevici/NaturalLinuxTranslator1/SUPPORT_COMPANY_APPROACH.md

   - Command verification before execution
   - Performance metrics and improvement tracking

-### 3. Business Models for Support Companies
+### 3. Usage Models for Support Companies

-- **Per-Technician Licensing**:
+- **Per-Technician Usage**:
-  - Monthly subscription based on number of support staff
+  - Access based on number of support staff
-  - Tiered pricing based on company size
+  - Tiered access based on company size
-  - Volume discounts for larger teams
+  - Expanded access for larger teams

 - **White-Label Solution**:
   - Branded as part of the MSP's own toolkit
   - Customized to their specific support workflows
   - Integrated into their client portal

-- **Revenue Share Model**:
+- **Partnership Model**:
-  - Reseller arrangement with commission structure
+  - Reseller arrangement with distribution rights
-  - Client referral program with incentives
+  - Client referral program with recognition
   - Joint marketing initiatives

 ## Target Support Company Categories